Fang-Robotics-ACC/fang-robotics-mcb/README.md

 git clone git@github.com:Fang-Robotics-ACC/fang-robotics-mcb.git
 ```

-(you can use use git clone --recurive, but this method is shown
+(You can use use git clone --recurive, but this method is shown
 because if you switch to a commit with different submodule versions
 you must run that git submodule from likely the root directory
 if you type git status, it will list which submodules are out of sync)